giry-dev/mangrove-docs/docs/developers/SDK/technical-references/code/classes/GeometricKandelDistributionGenerator.md

 ▸ **calculateDistribution**(`params`): `Promise`<[`GeometricKandelDistribution`](GeometricKandelDistribution.md)\>

 Calculates distribution of bids and asks and their base and quote amounts to match the geometric price distribution given by parameters.

-**`Remarks`**

-The price distribution may not match the priceDistributionParams exactly due to limited precision.

 #### Parameters